 So how does an employer go about selecting roles for redundancy?

 The only viable choice of redundancy programme is to use a selection matrix.
 However, the use of such a policy brings with it the risk of dealing with cases of unfair selection for redundancy.
 So, employers need to tread carefully when using it – not least because case law is developing all the time in response to cases being brought against employers for unfair redundancies.
 An example of this is “bumping” – where someone’s role is made redundant but they are moved into another person’s role – resulting in that other person being made redundant.

-This had been thought to be an outdated practice in Ireland but in a recent decision the EAT found fault with an employer and ruled that “in failing to consult the claimant and explore the possibility of reverting him to his former position the respondent had not acted reasonably”.
-In that case the claimant was awarded €40,000.
+This had been thought to be an outdated practice in Ireland but in a decision, the WRC found fault with an employer and ruled that “in failing to consult the claimant and explore the possibility of reverting him to his former position the respondent had not acted reasonably”.
+In that case, the claimant was awarded €40,000.
 (Fines and awards can be up to 2 years salary.)
-And the EAT in that determination also made reference to a 1980 ruling by the English Court of Appeal.
+And the WRC in that determination also made reference to a 1980 ruling by the English Court of Appeal.
 This gives a hint as to the complexity of what Irish employers may need to contend with.

 - 5+employees in an establishment employing 21-49 employees.